Aurora Borealis Posters & Art

 Poker Flat Research Range

-The world's only scientific rocket launching facility owned by a university is used to study the arctic atmosphere and ionosphere,
+The world's only scientific rocket launching facility owned by a university is used to study the arctic atmosphere and ionosphere, including the aurora.

 The Silver Harness